toshiossada/weather_test/README.md

 ## Flutter Modular

 For learners and Flutter enthusiasts, this application serves as a practical example of professional development using Flutter Modular.
 It's crafted to demonstrate best practices and innovative solutions in app development.
-While this introduction offers a glimpse into the application's architecture, detailed insights and technical discussions are provided in a separate document designed to enrich your understanding and skills in Flutter development.
+While this introduction offers a glimpse into the application's archtecture, detailed insights and technical discussions are provided in a separate document designed to enrich your understanding and skills in Flutter development.
 [CHECK OUT](weather_test/ARCHTECTURE.md)

 ![Estrutura de pastas Modular](https://user-images.githubusercontent.com/2637049/116998708-018ce100-acb5-11eb-8e28-26b4b6dcd7fe.png)